 Contested Sequel: The fandom is really divided on whether EU II or III is the superior game (though III has won more supporters with each Expansion Pack).

 And again with EUIV, the fanbase is divided on whether it's truly a better game or just EUIII with better graphics.
-All sides can agree, however, that both games are awesome.

 Broken Base: Comes with practically every update to EUIV, with some saying that Paradox is destroying the fun of the game in attempts to nerf exploits, while others say that the changes are necessary to stop the game from being too easy.
+On the other hand, numerous changes are made to reduce player agency to minimum and thus giving AI a fighting chance... instead of improving AI.

 Demonic Spiders: The Divine Wind expansion pack turns the Golden Horde and Timurids into these for everyone between Eastern Europe and China.